0cfernandes00/565_FinalProject/README.md

 - [References](https://github.com/0cfernandes00/565_FinalProject/blob/main/README.md#references)

 ## Introduction
-KTX2Viewer was created to provide an open-source open-source cross-platform SDR + HDR viewer that allows developers and artists to accurately visualize KTX2 textures.
+KTX2Viewer was created to provide an open-source cross-platform SDR + HDR viewer that allows developers and artists to accurately visualize KTX2 textures.
 The project aims to extend RenderDoc and WebGPU/VSCode's gLTF plugin.
 Users will have access to information such as channels, alpha blending, mipmap visualization, and tonemapping to interact with.

 Our motivation for this project came from Binomial co-founders Steph Hurlburt and Rich Geldreich.
 They pointed out the need in the industry for a tool that would allow previewing of KTX2 textures and provided guidance throughout.